 After Biometrics, you need to attend the US Visa interview at Consulate.
 You will be interviewed by a US Consular Officer.
 The Visa officer can ask you regarding any details related to your visa application.
 For instance, if you are going to study in US, they may ask for school details, ask your intent, why you applied for certain school, etc. It is up to the Visa officers decision to issue you visa or not.
-You can check out US Visa Stamping Experiences to get an idea of the kinds of questions asked.
+You can check out our pages US Visa Stamping User Experiences Collection or category of US Visa Stamping Experiences to get an idea of the kinds of questions asked.

 If the US Consular officer is convinced, they may issue the visa and say the decision to you that your visa is approved.
 They will collect your passport and say, they will inform once the US Visa is stamped ( US Visa foil is glued) in the passport and it is ready for collection.

-If they are need more time, they may issue a piece of paper and tell that you case is going to be in Administrative processing (221g) and may or may not take your passport.
+If they need more time, they may issue a piece of paper and tell you that your case is going to be in Administrative processing (221g) and may or may not take your passport.
 This can delay the process and you need to wait.

 Step 8 : Check US Visa Status Online